Write API test scripts in Postman

 Using the pm.expect syntax gives your test result messages a different format.
 Experiment with the alternatives to achieve the output you find most useful.

-Use the Run in Postman button in the Intro to writing tests collection to import templates containing some example test scripts into Postman and experiment with the code.
+Use the Run in Postman button in the Intro to writing tests collection to import templates containing some example post-response scripts into Postman and experiment with the code.

 Your code can test the request environment, as in the following example: